Business informatics: Business informatics as an integrative discipline

-Information systems (IS) focus on empirically explaining the phenomena of the real world.
-Information systems has been said to have an "explanation-oriented" focus in contrast to the "solution-oriented" focus that dominates business informatics.
+Information systems (IS) focuses on empirically explaining real-world phenomena.
+Information systems are said to have an "explanation-oriented" focus, in contrast to the "solution-oriented" focus that dominates business informatics.
 Information systems researchers make an effort to explain the phenomena of acceptance and influence of IT in organizations and society by applying an empirical approach.
-In order to do that, usually qualitative and quantitative empirical studies are conducted and evaluated.
+To do that, usually qualitative and quantitative empirical studies are conducted and evaluated.
 In contrast to that, business informatics researchers mainly focus on the creation of IT solutions for challenges they have observed or assumed, and thereby they focus more on the possible future uses of IT.

-Tight integration between research and teaching following the Humboldtian ideal a major goal in business informatics.
-Insights gained in actual research projects become part of the curricula quite quickly since most researchers are also lecturers at the same time.
+Tight integration between research and teaching, following the Humboldtian ideal, is a major goal in business informatics.
+Insights gained from actual research projects quickly become part of the curriculum, since most researchers are also lecturers.
 The pace of scientific and technological progress in business informatics is quite rapid; therefore, subjects taught are under permanent reconsideration and revision.
 In its evolution, the business informatics discipline is fairly young.
-Therefore, significant hurdles have to be overcome in order to further establish its vision.
+Therefore, significant hurdles must be overcome to establish its vision further.